abbreviatedman/spellbound/data/quotes.md

 677
 00:32:25,160 --> 00:32:27,396
-Yeah, can you... can you hear all of us?
+Yeah, can you… can you hear all of us?

 678
 00:32:27,400 --> 00:32:29,155